Christian Leaders'

 During the 1970s and 80s, the towns and cities of PNG grew rapidly.
 This brought a new challenge to the Church- that of reaching towns and cities with the gospel and of establishing strong churches which are able to minister effectively in the changing urban situation.
 CLTC saw the need for developing effective leadership for these tasks and thus the college established a centre at Lae in 1984 and at Port Moresby in 1986.

-CLTC's theological programs have continued to develop to meet the growing demands of strong Christian leadership within PNG and the Pacific region, together with academic excellence.
-In 2010 the College was granted accreditation by the Commission for Higher Education.
+CLTC’s theological programs have continued to develop to meet the growing demands of strong Christian leadership within PNG and the Pacific region, together with academic excellence.
+In 2010 the College was granted accreditation by the commission for Higher Education.

 The Master of Theology program was introduced and the first students graduated in 2012.
 This became a full-time program at the Banz campus in 2013.